A Beginner’s Guide to Typography: The Basics You Need to Know

 Typeface vs. Font- Knowing the Difference

-Exploring Font Families and Styles: Serif, Sans-Serif, Script, and Display
+The Main Font Families: Serif, Sans-Serif, Script, and Display

 Font Families Typography Guide Infographic